atomicchonk/ctrlaltrange/README.md

 2. **Upload Existing Configuration (Optional)**: You can upload an existing Ludus configuration file (.yml) or a ZIP archive containing multiple configuration files for analysis and modification.

 3. **Generate or Customize Configuration**: Choose one of these options:
-   - **Generate Configuration**: Creates a standard Ludus environment based on your requirements
+   - **Generate Configuration**: Creates a standard Ludus environment based on your requirements (this may take 5-10 minutes depending on environment complexity)
    - **REDTEAMIFY**: Generates suggestions for making your environment deliberately vulnerable for security testing
    - **BLUETEAMIFY**: Suggests security monitoring and defensive capabilities to add to your environment